esphome/esphome-docs/components/lvgl.rst

 The state itself can be can be changed by interacting with the widget, or :ref:`programatically <lvgl-objupd-act>` with ``lvgl.widget.update`` action.

 In addition to visual stilyng, each widget supports :ref:`dynamically settable flags <lvgl-objupdflag-act>` to influence the behavior at runtime.

+See :ref:`lvgl-cook-cover` for an example how to play with styling and properties to show different states of a Home Assistant entity.

 .. _lvgl-wgt-arc: